ethereum/ethereum-org-website/src/content/developers/docs/web2-vs-web3/index.md

 | Central authority can censor data, potentially cutting off parts of the network from interacting with the rest of the network.                                                                                         | Censorship is much harder, as information has many ways to propagate across the network.                                                                                                                                         |
 | Participation in the network is controlled by the central authority.                                                                                                                                                   | Anyone can participate in the network; there are no “gatekeepers.”
 Ideally, the cost of participation is very low.                                                                                                               |

 Note that these are general patterns that may not hold true in every network.
 Furthermore, in reality the degree to which a network is centralized/decentralized lies on a spectrum; no network is entirely centralized or entirely decentralized.
+[More on decentralization](/decentralization/)

 ## Further reading {#further-reading}